learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 <img src="images/LongTailConcept.png" width="500">

 Here's a formal definition of recommendation systems from authors [Bo Xiao and Izak Benbasat, 2017](https://misq.org/e-commerce-product-recommendation-agents-use-characteristics-and-impact.html)
  :

-***Recommendation Systems are software agents that elicit the interests and preferences of individual consumers […] and make recommendations accordingly.
-They have the potential to support and improve the quality of the decisions consumers make while searching for and selecting products online.***
+>"Recommendation Systems are software agents that elicit the interests and preferences of individual consumers […] and make recommendations accordingly.
+They have the potential to support and improve the quality of the decisions consumers make while searching for and selecting products online."

 ## Applications of Recommendation Systems